simov/grant/README.md

 You can use the `config` property to alter the Grant's behavior during runtime without having to restart your server.

-Keep in mind that this property contains the **generated** configuration that Grant uses internally, and changes made to that configuration affects the **entire** Grant instance!
+This property contains the **generated** configuration used internally by Grant, and changes made to that configuration affects the **entire** Grant instance!

 ## Dynamic: State

-The request/response lifecycle state can be used to alter your configuration on every request:
+The request/response lifecycle state can be used to alter configuration on every request:

 ```js
 res.locals.grant = {dynamic: {subdomain: 'usershop'}} // Express